-When it comes to anti-ageing skin care for men, you will be hard pushed to find more effective ingredients that Vitamin C, Hyaluronic Acid and Retinol.
+When it comes to anti-ageing skin care, you will be hard pushed to find more effective ingredients that Vitamin C, Hyaluronic Acid and Retinol.

 The latter, in particular, is often featured on the front of glossy magazines as the ultimate wrinkle-busting elixir.
 Formulated to improve skin texture, pigmentation, and tone skin in just a few drops of serum or dollops of cream.